 I observed that Italian villagers are still doing many things the old-fashioned way.
-One of areas where that is most pronounced is in the area growing, handling, cooking & preserving food. i.e. They do things the wholesome, organic and ‘slow food’-way.
+One of areas where that is most pronounced is in the area growing, handling, cooking & preserving food. i.e. They do things that wholesome, organic and ‘slow food’-way.
+Not to be hip retro.
+They never stopped doing it!

-An organic fruit tree on my friend’s land
+One of many organic fruit trees on my friend’s land.

 While North Americans may discuss the quality of different freezer bags in the supermarket isles, there are no freezer bags to be found anywhere here.
 Instead, everyone is busy canning.
 Right around now, must supermarkets have good part of an isle filled with empty jars, for canning.